-Questions may cover such areas as:

-- Hazards associated with the work done at a competition site - The nature of hazard controls observed (Elimination/Substitution, Engineering control, Administrative control, or PPE) - A description of the control (using words and diagrams)^{5,8} - Challenges associated with implementing controls

-Competitors will have 3 hours (180 minutes) consecutive minutes to complete this activity.
-Competitors will be escorted in groups by a NTC member to each competition site; however, competitors will complete this activity individually.

-When collecting information on hazard control, competitors will be expected to use a combination of observing and asking questions, always respectful of the fact that a competition is going on, and that distractions to the contest competitors will not be permitted.

-A Test Project has been developed and contains additional preparation information for this activity.

-3.2.3 OHS Research / Presentation2 (4 hours.
-Worth 20%) For this activity, competitors will be assigned one hazard from the mock workplace by random draw, develop a tool box talk using the template that will be provided, prepare a 5-minute oral presentation on the tool box talk and then present the tool box talk to a panel of judges so that it simulates a supervisor or OHS professional conducting a tool box talk to a group of employees.
-Please note: no presentation software will be used.
-Laptops / Tablets will only be used for research and preparation of the tool box talk.

-This activity has two parts:

-- 1. 2.5 hours (150 consecutive minutes) to select the hazard, research and develop the tool box talk. - 2.
-1.5 hours allowed for presentations of the completed tool box talk information.

-Each competitor will be allowed to set up / prepare prior to their presentation.

-Electronic devices are required for this activity - competitor's will use their own tablets / laptops to research and develop the tool box talk.

-Each competitor will be provided with the tool box talk template at the time of the activity.

-Each competitor will be provided with a print and electronic copy of the hazard selected through random draw at the time of the activity.
-The hazards will be predetermined by the NTC.

-A Test document has been developed and contains additional preparation information for this activity.

-Presentation2
+- Questions may cover such areas as: - Hazards associated with the work done at a competition site - The nature of hazard controls observed (Elimination/Substitution, Engineering control, Administrative control, or PPE) - o A description of the control (using words and diagrams)8 - Challenges associated with implementing controls - Competitors will have 3 hours (180 minutes) consecutive minutes to complete this activity.
+Competitors will be escorted in groups by a NTC member to each competition site; however, competitors will complete this activity individually. - When collecting information on hazard control, competitors will be expected to use a combination of observing and asking questions, always respectful of the fact that a competition is going on, and that distractions to the contest competitors will not be permitted. - A Test Project has been developed and contains additional preparation information for this activity. - 3.2.3 OHS Research / Presentation2 (4.5 hours.
+Worth 30%) - For this activity, each competitor will be assigned a scenario involving an OHS issue.
+Competitors will research and develop recommendations which will be presented to the judges who will represent a workplace employer.
+The competitors will perform the role of OHS professionals. - Please note: no presentation software will be used.
+Laptops / Tablets will only be used for research and preparation of the recommendations. - This activity has two parts: - 2.5 hours (150 consecutive minutes) to research their assigned scenario and develop recommendations to be discussed with the employer. - o 2.
+2 hours allowed for presentations of the recommendations.

+SCNC 2019 - Contest Description 92 - Workplace Safety (Secondary)

-- The order of presentation will be assigned by random draw at the time of the presentations. - Competitors will be judged on how well they organize and communicate the key points of their tool box talk.
+- Electronic devices are required for this activity competitor's will use their own tablets / laptops to research and develop the recommendations. - Each competitor will be provided with a template at the time of the activity. - A Test document has been developed and contains additional preparation information for this activity. - Presentation2 - The order of presentation will be assigned by random draw at the time of the presentations. - Competitors will be judged on how well they organize and communicate the key points of their recommendations.
 Both content and delivery will be scored.

-Essential Skills - 2Oral Communication, 6Writing, 7Thinking (Job Task Planning & Organizing, Problem Solving, Critical), 8Document Use
+Essential Skills - 2Oral Communication, 7Thinking (Job Task Planning & Organizing, Problem Solving, Critical), 8Document Use

-4. EQUIPMENT, MATERIAL, CLOTHING
+4 EQUIPMENT, MATERIAL, CLOTHING

-4.1 Equipment and material provided by Skills/Compétences Canada.

-- Personal Protective Equipment, as needed for the competition, excluding safety footwear

-- Clip board and pens

-- Onsite research material, e.g. wired internet connection

-- Printer

-- Camera

-- Answer booklets

-- Template Tool Box Talk

-4.2 Equipment and material provided by the competitor.

-- Competitors are required to bring their own device and software's for the second day of competition.
+- 4.1 Equipment and material provided by Skills/Compétences Canada. - Personal Protective Equipment as needed for the competition - Clip board and pens - Printer - Answer booklets - Template for the OHS Research / Presentation activity - 4.2 Equipment and material provided by the competitor. - Competitors are required to bring their own device and software's for the second day of competition.
 Each competitor can choose their own device and software so their workflow and process is to what they are familiar with. - If competitors are bringing a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked so documents and possibly software can be saved/installed to the hard drive and technology support can be provided onsite.
-This may require access to CMOS settings. - 4.3 Required clothing provided by the competitor. - Long Pants covering the ankle - Provincial / Territorial competition shirt - Closed toe shoes (OHS Research / Presentation) - CSA grade 1 safety boots or shoes (Hazard Identification and Hazard Control Search)
+This may require access to CMOS settings. - 4.3 Required clothing provided by the competitor. - Long Pants covering the ankle - Closed toe shoes

-5. SAFETY REQUIREMENTS
+5 SAFETY REQUIREMENTS